Board of Directors

 Dallas McInerney – Chief Executive Officer

 Dallas McInerney is the Chief Executive Officer of Catholic Schools NSW Ltd, the System Authority for the State’s 550 Catholic Schools.
-He is a cabinet appointee to the Board of the NSW Education Standards Authority.
-Dallas previously held senior roles in the private sector (Insurance Australia Group and National Australia Bank) and in Government, ASIC.
-In 2007, Dallas was invited to join DFAT’s Young Leaders Programme with delegations through Asia, prior to this, he interned for the H.E Kofi Annan Secretary – General of the United Nation in New York.
-More recently, Dallas served on the Executive of the NSW Liberal Party, he has read for Masters degrees from the University of Sydney and Oxford and lives in the Southern Highlands of NSW.
+He is a cabinet appointee to the Board of the NSW Education Standards Authority (NESA).
+Dallas previously held senior roles in financial services (Insurance Australia Group and National Australia Bank) and the corporate regulator, ASIC.
+In 2007, Dallas was invited to join DFAT’s Young Leaders Programme with delegations through Asia; prior to this, he interned for the H.E Kofi Annan Secretary–General of the United Nations.
+Dallas holds Masters degrees from Sydney and Oxford Universities.